No items found.

 Scientific understanding has changed: active treatment is now favored over extended rest.
 Active approaches include:

-Aerobic Exercise Below Symptom Threshold: Studies show that light exercise (walking, stationary cycling) can begin 4 to 5 days after the injury.
-The intensity should remain below the level that causes an increase in symptoms.
+Aerobic Exercise Below Symptom Threshold: Light physical activity (walking) can begin as early as 24 to 48 hours after the injury, provided it does not significantly worsen the symptoms.
+A more structured aerobic exercise program can then begin between 2 and 10 days after the injury1.
+The intensity must remain below the level that causes symptoms to worsen.
 Vestibular Rehabilitation: If you experience dizziness or balance problems, specific exercises can help.
 Eye Movement Rehabilitation: Eye exercises can help treat vision problems and reduce headaches.
-Neck Treatment: The neck is often injured at the same time as the brain.
-Physiotherapy for neck pain can significantly reduce headaches and dizziness.
+Neck Treatment: The neck is often injured at the same time as the brain10.
+The Physiotherapy for neck pain can significantly reduce headaches and dizziness.
 If you also have persistent headaches, consult our guide on headaches.

 Psychological Treatment